kk-digital/kcg-scrapper/steam-scrapper/README.md

 All commands described below must be run in the project's root.

-### 1. Create jobs database
+### 1. Command utility

-⚠️ Make sure to run it only once before starting the scraping job because purges the database, loosing all jobs state data.
+⚠️The following command purge the db and delete the output folder:

+`python command clean-db-and-output`

-The database is already provided but if you need to re-create it with up to date steam apps data, just replace the `steamcmd_appid.json` file and run:
+The database is already provided, but if you need to add more apps, use the following command `extract-apps <file_name>`.

+Place the file next to the command module and replace file_name with the name of the file, which can be any text based file that contains steam app urls.
+It's decoded using utf-8 and the regex used to extract app ids is `https://store\.steampowered\.com/app/(\d+)`.
+No duplicates are inserted.

-`python steam_scraping/create_json_db.py`
+`python command extract-apps data.html`

 Jobs have the following fields:

 1. appid
-2. name
+2. status:
-3. status
     - pending: (default)
     - partial: some media content failed to be downloaded/saved
     - complete
     - failed
-4. err_msg: in case of partial or failed
+3. err_msg: in case of partial or failed

 ### 2. Start scraping